What is angina pectoris?

 How is angina pectoris diagnosed?

 Your healthcare provider will ask about your medical history.
-He or she will give
+They will give you a

-you a physical exam.
-A healthcare provider can often diagnose angina from symptoms
+physical exam.
+A healthcare provider can often diagnose angina from symptoms and how

 Electrocardiogram (ECG).
 This test records the electrical activity of the heart.
 It shows abnormal rhythms